gr-blog/gregros.dev/posts/typescript/01/extras.md.md

 # Conclusion
 Type-level maps are a powerful TypeScript pattern that’s a staple of advanced type definitions.

-In this article, I tried to explain it by comparing it to regular object operations that we already know.
+In this post, I tried to explain it by comparing it to regular object operations that we already know.

 I hope you liked it!